Date of Last Revision: Feb 2023

-We treat privacy and data security very seriously.
-We have taken a number of steps to make sure your information is always secure when you're using UserBit.
+At UserBit, we treat privacy and data security as our top most priority.
+Here, we have documented some of the ways we make sure your information is always safe and secure when you're using UserBit.

-If you have specific questions, please don't hesitate to get in touch with us.Send an email to firstname.lastname@example.org
+If you have specific questions, please don't hesitate to get in touch with us at email@example.com.

-UserBit uses google firestore where your data and metadata is encrypted under the 256-bit Advanced Encryption Standard before it is written to disk, and each encryption key is itself encrypted with a regularly rotated set of master keys.
+At UserBit your at-rest data and metadata is encrypted under the 256-bit Advanced Encryption Standard before it is written to disk, and each encryption key is itself encrypted with a regularly rotated set of master keys.

 Transport Layer Security

 To protect your data as it travels over the Internet during read and write operations, UserBit uses Transport Layer Security (HTTPS).

 Robust Access management